Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 ### Facilitators

 A list of facilitators is maintained in the `FACILITATORS.md` file at the root of the FEP repository.

+Facilitators should err on the side of mutual good faith and avoid attributing malicious intent to authors, facilitators or other contributors without evidence to keep discussions productive and impersonal.

 ### Submission Methods